intel/neural-compressor/docs/adaptor.md

         }
     }
    ```
-   then you can parse this config into format that ONNXQuantizer can accept
+   Then you can parse this config into a format that ONNXQuantizer can accept.
-   please make sure whether your quantization API support model wise or op wise quantization. for example, node "conv1" use "minmax" algorithm and node "conv2" use "KL" algorithm, or the whole model must use "minmax" or "KL" in general.
+   Verify whether your quantization API supports model wise or op wise quantization.
+For example, node "conv1" uses the "minmax" algorithm and node "conv2" uses the "KL" algorithm, or the whole model must use "minmax" or "KL" in general.

-3. pre-optimize
+3. Pre-optimize
-   if your backend support FP32 graph optimization, you can apply it in **query_fw_capability** and quantize your optimized fp32 model instead of original model
+   If your backend supports FP32 graph optimization, you can apply it in **query_fw_capability** and quantize your optimized fp32 model instead of
+   the original model:
    >model = self.pre_optimized_model if self.pre_optimized_model else model

-4. do quantization
+4. Do quantization

-   This part depend on your backend implementations you may refer to [onnxruntime](../lpot/adaptor/onnxrt.py) as an example.
+   This part depends on your backend implementations.
+Refer to [onnxruntime](../lpot/adaptor/onnxrt.py) as an example.